thanhbinhne/ehouse-learning-business-analysis/README.md

 * Use Case Diagrams
 * Class Diagrams
 * Sequence Diagrams
-* Alternative and Exception Flows
+* Alternative and Exception Scenarios
-* Requirements Traceability
+* Flow Validation

+Each of the **6 core functions** contains its own set of analysis artifacts.

 ---

 ## UI/UX Design

-Business and system requirements were translated into mobile application interfaces using **Figma**.
+Business and system requirements were translated into mobile interfaces using **Figma**.

-The design process included:
+The UI/UX process included:

 * Screen Navigation Diagram
-* Low-fidelity Wireframes
+* Wireframes
 * High-fidelity Mockups
 * Interactive Prototype
 * Data Validation
 * Flow Validation

-Mockups were developed for all **6 major application functions**, ensuring that system requirements could be visually validated before implementation.
+Wireframes and mockups were organized separately for each core function to demonstrate the progression from early interface concepts to detailed user-interface designs.

 ---